 When maintenance or child support is not paid or parental rights are violated, an enforcement action may be necessary.
 Since the terms of a divorce or parental responsibilities judgment are legal obligations imposed on both spouses, any violation of them on the part of either party may have grounds for an enforcement action.

-Over time, the arrangements you made for spousal support, child support or parenting time may no longer suit your needs or the needs of your children.
-You can seek a modification of court orders to alter these arrangements if you can prove that an alteration in your circumstances warrants the change.
+Over time, the arrangements you made for spousal support, child support, or parenting time may no longer suit your needs or the needs of your children.
+Working with a Denver child support attorney, you can seek a modification of court orders to alter these arrangements if you can prove that an alteration in your circumstances warrants the change.

 Experienced Legal Support When Circumstances Change